josejhkim/tp/docs/DeveloperGuide.md

 - A person has already been assigned to a table.

 **MSS**
-1. User decides to remove a person from a table.
+1. User decides to remove a guest from a table.
-2. User enters the command in the correct format:
+2. User enters the table and the guest to be removed
-   `deletePersonFromTable n/John Doe tid/1`
 3. WeddingHero checks if the specified person exists and is assigned to the specified table.
 4. WeddingHero removes the person from the table.
-5. WeddingHero displays a confirmation message that the person has been successfully removed from the table.
+5. WeddingHero displays a confirmation message that the guest has been successfully removed from the table.
    Use case ends.

 **Extensions:**

-3a. **Person Not Found**
+3a. **Guest Not Found**
 - 3a1.
-If the specified person does not exist, WeddingHero informs the user.
+If the specified guest does not exist, WeddingHero informs the user.
 - 3a2.
 User is prompted to re-enter a valid person name.
 - 3a3.
 Upon valid input, the process resumes at step 3.